reshavgovindam/technova/README.md

 Before running this project, ensure the following tools, software, and cloud infrastructure are ready and properly configured:

 ✅ Accounts & Cloud Infrastructure
-Requirement Description
+# Requirement                        Description
 AWS Account	                       Must have programmatic access enabled (IAM credentials for AWS CLI) Ubuntu EC2                         Instance	Deployed via Terraform or manually on AWS Security Group Inbound Rules	  -  Port 5000: Access the deployed web application
                                 - Port 8080: (Optional) Jenkins Web UI
                                 - Port 22: SSH access for manual setup or troubleshooting

 ✅ Required Software

 Install the following tools either locally (for testing) or on the EC2 instance (for CI/CD pipeline operations):

+Tool                  Version                             Notes
-Docker	>= 20.10	Required to build and run the containerized application Terraform	>= 1.0.0	Used to provision AWS infrastructure via Infrastructure as Code Jenkins	Any LTS	Install on EC2 or any host; used for CI/CD pipeline automation AWS CLI	Latest	Configure with your IAM credentials for infrastructure provisioning Node.js	Optional	Needed only if your application (frontend/backend) is Node-based
+Docker	               20.10	                    Required to build and run the containerized application Terraform	             1.0.0	                    Used to provision AWS infrastructure via Infrastructure as Code Jenkins	               Any LTS	                  Install on EC2 or any host; used for CI/CD pipeline automation AWS CLI	               Latest	                    Configure with your IAM credentials for infrastructure provisioning Node.js	               Optional	                  Needed only if your application (frontend/backend) is Node-based

 ---
 ## 🛠️ CI/CD Pipeline Overview